Services

 • environmental scans, service reviews, strategic planning, program planning, or

-• in-kind support to community-based groups (until they are able to sustain themselves) such as provision of office space, printing, photocopying, help with preparing proposals, ect.;
+• in-kind support to community-based groups (until they are able to sustain themselves) such as provision of office space, printing, photocopying, help with preparing proposals.

 2. Services to promote, encourage and support volunteer work in the community, including: